sebek78/snnotebook/README.md

 ## Features

-&check; Add notes\
-&check; Delete notes
+&check; Add notes and delete notes

+### Done

+&check; Add empty list message, about page and 404 page

 ### Prerequisites

 &Tilde; Edit notes by double-clicking (add double-tap for mobile)\
-&minus; Add empty list template, about page and 404 page\
 &Tilde; Add stylesheet\
 &minus; Add creation date to note and sort it by oldest and newest\
 &minus; Check/uncheck notes\